 We acquire U.S. consumer whole loans and ABS, including ABS backed by U.S. consumer loans.
-Our U.S. consumer loan portfolio primarily consists of unsecured loans, but also includes secured auto loans.
+Our U.S. consumer loan portfolio consists of unsecured loans and secured auto loans.
 We are currently purchasing newly originated consumer loans under flow agreements with originators, as well as seasoned consumer loans in the secondary market, and we continue to evaluate new opportunities.